For any further questions or help please contact the Strategic Planning team.

 We are committed to a brownfield-first approach, utilising previously developed land where possible.
 While some greenfield sites may be required, strong policies in the Local Plan will protect valued landscapes, our green network, Local Nature Reserves and help secure new and improved green space as well as a net increase in bio-diversity and ecology across the borough.

-Sustainable Urban Extensions (SUEs) are larger development sites on the existing urban boundary of Telford.
+Sustainable Communities are development sites on the existing urban boundary of Telford.
 These areas will be carefully master planned, incorporating benefits such as, new primary schools, a mix of homes including affordable, accessible and supported housing, new accessible green spaces, local centres, job creation, sustainable travel routes for walking, cycling and wheeling and climate friendly development with energy efficient homes.
+Sustainable Communities were referred to as ‘Sustainable Urban Extensions’ in the previous draft Local Plan document.

-Where are the three proposed SUEs?
+Where are the Sustainable Communities?

-• there is not enough land within the existing Telford boundary to meet the boroughs need for new homes, therefore the expansion of the Town now needs to be considered
+• there is not enough land within the existing Telford boundary to meet the borough’s need for new homes, therefore the expansion of the Town now needs to be considered;

 • delivery of these sites will ensure that a greater range of homes and community benefits such as open space and sustainable travel routes are delivered.